nickgreenquist/blog/_posts/2018-09-10-concurrency-go.md

 #### Output:

 That's right: nothing was printed!
 Why did this happen?
 Well, the `for` loop fires off 20 concurrent routines.
 Those routines are off running on their own. `main()` then continues running.
-What is afer the `for` loop?
+What is after the `for` loop?
 Well, nothing.
 So `main()` terminates.
 Those routines that split off never had a chance to even print anything!
 So how can we fix this?
 Let's take a look at one approach using `channels`.

 ### Concurrent Function Calls with Channel